Compare TRADE.COM Versus PLUS500 and IC Markets broker accounts.

 Both Trade.com and Plus500 do offer clients negative balance protection.

 Also, before you sign up with online brokers like Trade.com or Plus500, make sure you know what you are doing.
-Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
-To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.
+Simple advice, we admit, but we know from experience how many people decide to start trading and then ask questions later.
+Please know what you are doing with Trade.com or Plus500 before investing money into something.

-Some of you might be thinking about what we mean when we say ‘trading style’.
+Some of you might be thinking about what we mean when we say 'trading style'.
 Here are a few examples.
-A day trader will look to open positions and close them on the same day.
-This will require a broker that specialises in this.
+A day trader using Trade.com or Plus500 will look to open positions and close them on the same day.
+Day trading in this way will require a broker that specialises in this.
 To do this with some brokers would be a bad idea because of the commission and fees involved.
 Check if Trade.com and Plus500 fees match your trading requirements.

 Trade.com and Plus500 Alternatives